openobserve/openobserve-docs/docs/guide/user-guide/functions/index.md

 ## Function with row as input

-On logs search page , you can select existing function or write new function using vrl function editor to apply function on row.
+On logs search page, you can select existing function or write new function using vrl function editor to apply function on row.
 The returned results will be based on function being applied.

-Please note that functions on rows can be used to experiment with result of function application on a specific stream , however applying functions at query time is costly operation .Hence if applicable , after exploration and desired outcome of function during query time , we encourage users to apply such function at ingest time by [associating function with stream](./stream-association.md).
+Please note that functions on rows can be used to experiment with result of function application on a specific stream , however applying functions at query time is costly operation .Hence if applicable, after exploration and desired outcome of function during query time , we encourage users to apply such function at ingest time by [associating function with stream](./stream-association.md).

 <kbd>
 ![Functions](./images/functions_logs.jpg)